Nick Bostrom is a philosopher at Oxford. He wrote Superintelligence, a book about how things could go wrong on the path to human-level AI.

-But there are many ways that can go wrong.
-This is a The Matrix-style outcome.
-The AI could just knock us all out and put us all in blissful simulations.
+But there are many ways that can go wrong---one example is a Matrix-style outcome.
+The AI could just render us all unconscious, and embed our brains in a bliss simulator.
 Billions of humans fed through tubes, trapped in simulated reality, capable of experiencing literally anything they want.
-This both achieves the goal and also isn't what we wanted.
+Objectively, this achieves the stated goal, but it very much isn't what we wanted.
 This is referred to as the problem of perverse instantiation.

 The thing we find so repulsive about the brains-in-a-vat scenario is that we know none of it is real.
 But why is it so repulsive when it isn't all that different from the world we're voluntarily creating for ourselves?